26. How to resolve the problem of an intransigent disposition

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only Knowledge of the Six Kinds of Corrupt Dispositions Is True Self-Knowledge

-Previous: 24.
-How to resolve the problem of seeking fame, gain, and status
+Previous: 25.
+How to resolve the problem of indulging in the benefits of status

 Next: 27.
-How to resolve the disposition of being sick of the truth
+How to resolve the disposition of being averse to the truth

 Would you like to learn God’s words and rely on God to receive His blessing and solve the difficulties on your way?
 Click the button to contact us.